 U.S. Commercial Service

-The U.S. Commercial Service is part of the Department of Commerce International Trade Administration, the official trade promotion agency of the U.S. Government.
+The U.S. Commercial Service is part of the U.S. Department of Commerce International Trade Administration, the official trade promotion agency of the U.S. Government.
 U.S. Commercial Service trade professionals in over 100 U.S. cities and more than 75 countries help U.S. companies get started in exporting or increase sales to new global markets.
 The U.S. Commercial Service supports U.S. companies by providing counseling services, market intelligence, business matchmaking, and advocacy as well as a robust program of trade promotion events.

 The U.S. Trade Representative (USTR) is responsible for developing and coordinating U.S. international trade, commodity, and direct investment policy, and overseeing negotiations with other countries.
 The head of USTR is the U.S. Trade Representative, a Cabinet member who serves as the president’s principal trade advisor, negotiator, and spokesperson on trade issues.